xavierraffin/docs-1/docs/pages/tutorials/go.md

 layout: card
 ---

+**NOTE: This tutorial is outdated and needs to be updated for the 2020 Game Engine.
+Please see the [Go Starter Snake](https://github.com/battlesnakeofficial/starter-snake-go) for instructions on getting started using Go and Heroku.**

 This document will allow you to start developing a Battlesnake snake AI using Golang programming language.

 ---